tsaekao/npm-demo/API.md

-__NOTE:__ A validator must support all its qualifier rules, including proper handling of `null` values when [EXPECTED](#rtvref.qualifiers.EXPECTED) and `undefined` values when [OPTIONAL](#rtvref.qualifiers.OPTIONAL), __in addition to__ and type-specific qualifier rules.
+__NOTE:__ A validator must support all its qualifier rules, including proper handling of `null` values when [EXPECTED](#rtvref.qualifiers.EXPECTED) and `undefined` values when [OPTIONAL](#rtvref.qualifiers.OPTIONAL), __in addition to__ any type-specific qualifier rules.
 For example, the [STRING](#rtvref.types.STRING) type permits empty strings when not [REQUIRED](#rtvref.qualifiers.REQUIRED).